Craft Beer in France: Everything You Need To Know Before Your First Sip

 Where to Find Quality French Craft Beer

-Discovering exceptional French craft beer is an adventure that rewards curiosity and a willingness to explore beyond the obvious.
-While supermarkets may offer limited choices, dedicated beer shops and brewery taprooms are treasure troves for the discerning drinker.
+Discovering exceptional French craft beer is an exciting adventure.
+It rewards curiosity and a willingness to explore beyond the obvious.
+Supermarkets may offer only a limited selection of beers.
+Dedicated beer shops and brewery taprooms, however, are treasure troves for the discerning drinker.

 The Art of the Brewery Visit